History of China (2002–present): Taiwan issue

-After the 2016 Taiwanese presidential election that brought Tsai Ing-wen to power, some countries in Latin America, Africa and the Pacific switched recognition to the People's Republic instead of Taiwan.
+After the 2016 Taiwanese presidential election that brought Tsai Ing-wen to power, some countries in Latin America, Africa and the Pacific switched recognition to the People's Republic instead of the ROC.
+The election in 2024 which was won by Lai Ching-te increased its recognition further.

+The issue of Taiwan became a large factor since Russia launched a full-scale invasion of Ukraine in 2022, leading to widespread fear of the PRC potentially taking over the island by force (effectively resuming the Chinese Civil War).